ZeroMeltdown/ISX-2250-Africa-Delete/README.md

-+ After 10 minutes of initial engine run time the ecm file can be uploaded with Calterm and altered/edited if needed or desired.
++ After 10 minutes of initial engine run time the ecm file can be uploaded to/from the truck directly with Calterm and altered/edited if needed or desired.
+Never edit incal file directly.

 + A blocking plate can be used between the exhaust manifold and the egr cooler at its elbow joint if desired.
 The plate must be made of thick